ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

         return [sym]
     end

 Yes, that is valid Terra, and yes, the people who built this language did this on purpose.
 Why any human being still capable of love would ever design such a catastrophe is simply beyond me.
+Each symbol literally represents not a reference to a variable, but a `unique variable name` that will refer to any variable that has been initialized in the current Terra scope with that particular identifier.
+You aren't passing around variable _references_, you're passing around variable _names_.

-These aren't symbol references, they're **typed preprocessor macros**.
+These aren't just symbols, they're **typed preprocessor macros**.
 They are literally C preprocesor macros, capable of causing just as much woe and suffering as one, except that they are typed and they can't redefine existing terms.
 This is, admittedly, _slightly_ better than a normal C macro.
 However, seeing as there have been entire books written about humanity's collective hatred of C macros, this is equivalent to being a slightly more usable programming language than Brainfuck.
 This is such a low bar it's probably buried somewhere in the Mariana Trench.

 ## Terra is C but the Preprocessor is Lua